gooddavvy/gooddavvy/README.md

 # My Bio

 Hi, I'm David.
-I am an aspiring astronomer who loves to code, and I've been coding for almost 3 years now.
+I am an aspiring astronomer who loves to code, and I've been coding for over 3 years now.

 My passion for programming started in 2020, the same year I got an account on [Khan Academy](https://khanacademy.org), a free and world-class education for anyone anywhere, which my dad had introduced me to.